Harshal0902/Rudra/guides/DigitalOcean.md

 # Deploying A Static Web App to DigitalOcean <br>

 ## What is Digital Ocean?
-[DigitalOcean](https://www.digitalocean.com/) is a cloud infrastructure provider. <br>
+[DigitalOcean](https://www.digitalocean.com/) is a cloud infrastructure provider.
 It offers cloud services to developers that help them in the deploying and scaling applications that run on multiple servers at the same time without reducing their performance.<br>
 DigitalOcean offers related services, such as computing, storage, databases, and networking, through a developer-friendly interface optimized for high productivity.<br>

 ## What is a Static App? <br>